rodi-314/cg2028_project/README.md

 A dedicated combinational multiplier that accepts two 32-bit inputs (`Mult_In_A` and `Mult_In_B`) and produces a 32-bit product (`Mult_Out_Product`) in a single cycle.

 - **Control Logic Enhancements:**
-The Decoder is updated to recognize `MUL` and `MLA` opcodes and generate appropriate control signals (e.g., `MULControl`) to enable the multiplier unit.
+The Decoder is updated to recognise `MUL` and `MLA` opcodes and generate appropriate control signals (e.g., `MULControl`) to enable the multiplier unit.

 - **Data Path Adjustments:**
 A multiplexer (MUX) is added before the Write Back stage to select either the ALU result or the multiplier output.
 For MLA instructions, the multiplier output is added to an additional operand (`Rn`) using the ALU before write-back.